 Viterna, who speaks Spanish fluently, first traveled to Central America in 1995, and has been returning for extended visits two or three times per year ever since.
-She lived in El Salvador full time for two years while collecting data for her first book, and as such, has perfected her skills in harvesting corn, hauling water, sleeping in her hammock, making pupusas, traipsing volcanoes to reach isolated villages, discovering forgotten archives, and of course, spending many extraordinary hours listening to and learning from her gracious Salvadoran hosts.
-Viterna’s research has been featured in Salvadoran newspapers, on a Salvadoran radio program, and in Salvadoran public forums.
+She lived in El Salvador full time for two years while collecting data for her first book, and as such, has perfected her skills in harvesting corn, hauling water, sleeping in hammocks, making pupusas, traipsing volcanoes, discovering forgotten archives, and of course, spending many extraordinary hours listening to and learning from her gracious Salvadoran hosts.
+Viterna’s research has been featured in Salvadoran newspapers, on Salvadoran radio programs, and in Salvadoran public forums.
 She has provided expert testimony on El Salvador in six U.S. federal court cases, served as the El Salvador country expert in the construction of the Varieties of Democracy database, and has consulted with Amnesty International and Oxfam on El Salvador-related projects.
-Viterna’s recent white paper (co-authored with Jose Santos Guardado Bautista) continues to be used by the team of attorneys defending Salvadoran women accused of “murdering” their stillborn fetuses, many of whom have been sentenced to 30 or 40 years in prison.
+Viterna’s research has been utilized by lawyers defending Salvadoran women accused of “murdering” their stillborn babies, and by legislators and activists looking to moderate the existing absolute ban on abortion.

 Viterna is primarily a qualitative researcher who triangulates data from multiple sources—typically in-depth interviews, ethnographic observations, and content analyses of legal and political documents—to answer theory-relevant sociological questions.
 She is strongly committed to designing rigorous qualitative research that can generate generalizable conclusions, while still providing the in-depth, process-oriented understandings for which qualitative data are best suited.

 Prior to joining the Harvard faculty, Viterna was Assistant Professor of Sociology and Latin American Studies at Tulane University from 2003 to 2006.
-In the wake of the devastation wrought by Hurricane Katrina, and her resulting homelessness, Viterna accepted a post-doctoral position as an Academy Scholar at Harvard University.
-While an Academy Scholar, she was offered a full-time tenure track position in the Harvard University Sociology Department, where she has remained since.
+In the wake of the devastation wrought by Hurricane Katrina, Viterna accepted a post-doctoral position as an Academy Scholar at Harvard University, and the following year, a position on the Harvard Faculty.